arpith/interpreter/README.md

 Interpreter in Rust

 ## Status
-Currently the tokenizer has been implemented
+The tokenizer and parser have been implemented and example programs are interpreted.
+See tests directory for sample programs.

 ## Usage
-`$ cargo run input1.txt`
+`$ cargo run tests/input1.txt`

 ## Description
-The following defines a simple language, in which a program consists of assignments and each variable is assumed to be of the integer type.
-For the sake of simplicity, only operators that give integer values are included.
-Write an interpreter for the language in a language of your choice.
-Your interpreter should be able to do the following for a given program: (1) detect syntax errors; (2) report uninitialized variables; and (3) perform the assignments if there is no error and print out the values of all the variables after all the assignments are done.
+This is an interpreter written in Rust for [this simple language](http://www.sci.brooklyn.cuny.edu/~zhou/teaching/cis7120/project.html) (grammar described below), in which a program consists of assignments and each variable is assumed to be of the integer type.
+Only operators that give integer values are included.

+The interpreter can detect syntax errors, report uninitialized variables and perform the assignments (if there are no errors) and print the values of the variables after all assignments.

 ## Grammar
 ```